gardener/gardener-extension-provider-openstack/docs/usage-as-operator.md

 omit `keystoneURL` and always specify `region`.

 If Gardener creates and manages the router of a shoot cluster, it is additionally possible to specify that the [enable_snat](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_router_v2#enable_snat) field is set to `true` via `useSNAT: true` in the `CloudProfileConfig`.

+On some OpenStack enviroments, there may be the need to set options in the file `/etc/resolv.conf` on worker nodes.
+If the field `resolvConfOptions` is set, a systemd service will be installed which copies `/run/systemd/resolve/resolv.conf` on every change to `/etc/resolv.conf` and appends the given options.

 ## Example `CloudProfile` manifest